zfzhong/moontide/MoonLadder_Playbook.md

 - Income target: ~0.8%/month.
 - Max risk capped at ~8% of portfolio.
 - Built for resilience and long-term compounding under the MoonTide Project.

+## Logic connectoing to fallback to SPX
+- We want to sell SPY at the striker which is about 10% down from the current price.